GenericMappingTools/gmt/doc/rst/source/psconvert.rst

 used to convert PostScript files created by nearly any graphics program.
 However, **-Au** is GMT-specific.

+The **ghostscript** program continues to be developed and occasionally its developers make decisions that affect **psconvert**.
+As of version 9.16 the SVG device has been removed.
+Fortunately, quality SVG graphics can be obtained by first converting to PDF and then install and use the package **pdf2svg**.

 See :ref:`include-gmt-graphics` of the **GMT Technical Reference and Cookbook** for more information on how **psconvert** is used to produce graphics that can be inserted into other documents (articles, presentations, posters, etc.).